RayAndrade/TheRayCode/Java/Factory/Show/script.md

 following https://youtu.be/ub0DXaeV6hA<br/>
 What is the Factory Pattern??<br/>
 When a method returns one of several possible classe that share a common super class<br/>

 <br/>
 In our example we start by createing an **EnemyShip** *abstract class*<br/>

-new > java class > class<br/>
+We declare the class *abstract* because: An abstract class is a class which cannot be instantiated.
+It is used by creating an inheriting subclass that can be instantiated. new > java class > class<br/>
 name **EnemyShip** and add the *abstract* modifier.
 ```java